 Whilst all eyes tend to be on streaming services such as Netflix and Amazon Prime when it comes to movie updates, on the quiet the BBC iPlayer service continues to play host to a limited, diverse selection of films.
 What’s more, a good number of them you can download to your tablet to watch on the move.

 So, without further ado, welcome to the weekly updated iPlayer film list.
-This list will be updated every Wednesday with the latest available data from the BBC, in order of how long you have left to watch (so you can prioritise your viewing pleasure)
+This list will be updated every week with the test available data from the BBC, in order of how long you have left to watch (so you can prioritise your viewing pleasure)

 NEW! – denotes all new movies this week!